tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 OK, I'm not proud of this `UPDATE` function.
 Because some documents have their document identifier matching the `name` field but other documents have a random string for their document identifier it's not possible to update the `name` field.
 In a real app the document identifiers would be standardized one way or the other.
 The two buttons are a poor user interface.
 In a real app the `Submit` button would be gone, with realtime data filling the view fields. `UPDATE` may seem like a simple CRUD function but it's actually the most complex because it has to let the user select a document, update one or more fields, without changing the document identifier.

-## Custom Objects and Data Converters
+## `any` Type

-One of the most frustrating parts of using Firebase with Typescript is handling the returning data without using the data type `any`.
-I count six variables typed as `any` in our controller:
+A frustrating part of using Firebase with Typescript is handling the returning collections and documents without using the data type `any`.
+I found these variables typed as `any` in our controller:

 * `querySnapshot` receives the collection `scientists` in the `getDocs()` data READ once function
 * `q` receives the collection that results from a query, i.e., a subset of the complete collection in the database
-* `doc`, `docElement`, `docElement`, and `docElement` are the elements (scientists) of these collections when we iterate through the collections using `forEach()`.
+* `document` is an document in an collection. `document.data` is type `Scientist` but `document` has additional properties.

-All of these are type `Scientist` or are arrays of `Scientist` elements.
-Let's get rid of these `any` types.
+Firestore has a [data converter feature to make custom objects](https://firebase.google.com/docs/firestore/manage-data/add-data#custom_objects) but I don't see how this will get rid of `any` here.